Piano Recital: Winners of the Rahn Competition 2016

 Dmitri Shostakovich (1906 – 1975): 13 Preludes from 24 Preludes, op.34

 Sadly, Chiara Opalio fell ill prior to this recital.
 So, we could not experience her playing in the above compositions.
 Too bad: I was particularly looking forward to hearing the Shostakovich!
 Let’s hope that there will be another occasion to hear those compositions played by her.

 In compensation for the missing pieces, the other two pianists were given more time.
 They presented additional compositions of their choice.

 The pianist Benedek Horváth was born 1989 in Budapest into a family of musicians.
 At age 5 he started learning the violin (which he still occasionally plays).
 However, after half a year, he switched to the piano.
 He did his first studies at the Music Academy Franz Liszt in Budapest.
 His teachers were András Kemenes, Rita Wágner, and Márta Gyulás.
 He then moved on to the Musik-Akademie Basel.
 There, just like Chiara Opalio, he studied with Claudio Martínez Mehner.
 He obtained his Soloist Diploma in 2015.
 Benedek Horváth started his part of the recital with the composition listed in the original announcement:

 Robert Schumann (1810 – 1856): Davidsbündlertänze op.6

 Schumann’s “Davidsbündlertänze” (Dances of the League of David), op.6, are much more than a sequence of 18 short pieces for piano.
 According to Wikipedia, it is one of Schumann’s most important compositions.
 Actually, it is considered an iconic piano composition of the entire romantic era.
 Despite the early opus number, it was actually written after the Carnaval, op.9, and after the Symphonic Studies, op.13.

 The key to this composition is in the underlying poetic program.
-That describes the interaction between two contrasting character types: Eusebius, introverted, lyrical, poetic—and Florestan, impetuous, impulsive, extroverted.
+That describes the interaction between two contrasting character types: Eusebius is introverted, lyrical, poetic.
+Florestan, on the other hand, is impetuous, impulsive, extroverted.
 These two personalities are essentially Schumann’s own, complementary character traits.
 At the same time, the work as a whole is intimate, internalized.
 It gives insight into Robert Schumann’s inner self.
 And it is of course inspired by Schumann’s love for Clara Wieck (1819 – 1896), later to become his wife.